wmegchel/GratiSSH/README.md

 where *hpc* is the hostname you defined in your ~/.ssh/config file.
 Now login again using `ssh hpc`.
 If all went well, no password will be asked.

 ## Configuring singularity
-By default, only your home directory and current working directory are bound by singularity.
+By default, only your _home directory_ and _current working directory_ are bound by singularity.
 This means that you cannot access files in other folders.
-This can by changed by setting the SINGULARITY_BIND variable in your `~/.bashrc` file.
+This can by changed by setting the __SINGULARITY_BIND__ variable in your `~/.bashrc` file.

 * Type `vim ~/.bashrc` and add the line `export SINGULARITY_BIND="/hpc/pmc_stunnenberg,/home/wmegchelenbrink`.
 Subdirectories of these paths will also become available.
 Change "wmegchelenbrink" to your own user name and save the changes.

-# Running GratiSSH
+# Getting GratiSSH
-## Running the latest release build
+## Downloading the latest release build
-- Download the latest release at https://github.com/wmegchel/GratiSSH/releases (under 'assets');
+- Download the [latest release](https://github.com/wmegchel/GratiSSH/releases) under 'assets';
+- Double click the downloaded program;
-- If the Macbook is not owned by you, but by the PMC, you cannot access files from an untrusted source by just double clicking.
+- If you're working on a PMC Macbook, you cannot access files from an untrusted source by just double clicking, but can still open the program from a terminal;
 - Open a terminal and go to the directory where you saved GratiSSH;
 - Run the app by typing: